Phonics

 Children will enjoy spelling if it feels like fun and if they feel good about themselves as spellers.
 We need to notice and praise what children can do correctly as well as helping them to fix up their mistakes.

-Tricky words are words that cannot be ‘sounded-out’ but need to be learned by heart.
+Red words are words that cannot be ‘sounded-out’ but need to be learned by heart.
 They don’t fit into the usual spelling patterns, words like ‘was’ ‘the’ and ‘said’.
 In order to read simple sentences, it is necessary for children to know some words that have unusual or untaught spellings.
-We always start with sounds they already know in the word, then focus on the ‘tricky’ part.
+We always start with sounds they already know in the word, then focus on the part which is harder to sound out.

 What are high frequency words?